Pump failure kills more than 9,000 fish at University of Alberta facility

 He and Babiuk both said they believed the dechlorination system had been working well until the accident.

-The full extent of the damage is not fully known, but Babiuk said the university is already launching an investigation into the incident.

-Dixon said the infrastructure in the research facility dates from the 1960s, but has been "moving up the priority list" for some time because of pre-existing problems.
+Dixon said the infrastructure in the research facility dates from 1969 but has been "moving up the priority list" for some time because of pre-existing problems.

+Since the incident, the university has replaced the faulty pumps and installed a temporary alarm to warn staff of a future system failure.
+The university also plans to add a chlorine alarm system that will be in place in the next four to six weeks, Babiuk said.

+The university has a backlog of $938 million in maintenance projects, Babiuk added.

 Last fall, the U of A received $82.5 million for infrastructure from the federal government's post-secondary institutions strategic investment fund, with $9 million earmarked for improving the biological sciences labs.